dario-santos/website-source/actions.md

-# Learn-OCaml platform
+# Past and current actions

+## Supporting OCaml teaching

+The foundation has invested funding and effort (in particular through the work of Yann Régis-Gianas, teaching representative on the Executive Board) in the Learn-OCaml technical platform for online exercises, which powers the OCaml MOOC and several OCaml courses in university.

+We are interested in supporting other technical platforms that allow teaching OCaml to a wide audience, in a school/academic setting or for self-learning; we would also like to grow an open corpus of teaching and learning material, and support in-boarding actions towards non-OCaml programmers.

+Our past actions for OCaml teaching include:

-- running a new session of the OCaml MOOC in 2018-2019 (3k registrants, 200 certificates)
+- running sessions of the OCaml MOOC in 2018-2019
+  (3k registrants, 200 certificates)

   + employed one TA to help students on the MOOC forums